-To pursue operational efficiencies by implementing a case management workflow into PARIS that will track the status of disability pension and survivor benefit applications, as well as generate reports for accurate reporting metrics.

-It is expected that the incorporation of a workflow focusing on disability case management into PARIS will fully replace the outdated Disability Pensions Claim Database.

-- a) Determine which data and reports in existing database should be migrated to PARIS; and, - b) Submit Disability Workflow specifications to PARIS.

-- a) Develop data migration plan; and, - b) Submit Disability Reporting Specifications.

-Begin testing of case management system in PARIS UAT.
+PROJECT OBJECTIVE To pursue operational efficiencies by implementing a case management workflow into PARIS that will track the status of disability pension and survivor benefit applications, as well as generate reports for accurate reporting metrics.
+2021-22 DELIVERABLES It is expected that the incorporation of a workflow focusing on disability case management into PARIS will fully replace the outdated Disability Pensions Claim Database.
+2021-22 MILESTONES BY SEPTEMBER 30, 2021: a) Determine which data and reports in existing database should be migrated to PARIS; and, b) Submit Disability Workflow specifications to PARIS.
+BY DECEMBER 31, 2021: a) Develop data migration plan; and, b) Submit Disability Reporting Specifications.
+BY MARCH 31, 2022: Begin testing of case management system in PARIS UAT.

-- a) Train staff on how to use PARIS for case management; and, - b) Full implementation of workflow pertaining to disability case management in PARIS.
+&lt;sup>4 Due to identified issues awaiting resolution from previous PARIS projects and competition with existing priorities (such as DROP 2.0, 415 limits, and member web messaging), this project has been deferred until FY 2022-23 (revised per 1st Quarter Update).

+Project #9: (DEFERRED)